rust-lang/rfcs/text/0000-inferred-type-aliases.md

 As we can see from the error message, even though we know that the nominal type of `_numbers` is `Range<u8>`, the compiler has prevented us from concluding this.

-### `voldemort type`
+### `unnameable type`
-[voldemort type]: #voldemort-type
+[unnameable type]: #unnameable-type

-A *"voldemort type"* in Rust refers to types which *can not be named*.
+A *"unnameable type"* in Rust refers to types which *can not be named*.
-They are also called *"unnameable types"*.
+They are also sometimes called *"voldemort types"*.
 The canonical example of such unnameable types are the types of closures.
 Each closure has a distinct type, which the compiler knows about, but you can't write their name in code.

 An example: